massfords/we99/README.md

 George Heilmeier was a special assistant to the Secretary of Defense as well as a scientist, inventor, and engineer.
 He liked to begin projects by asking the following questions.
-Failure to provide good answers was a good sign that the project was either not ready to receive funding.
+Failure to provide good answers indicated that the project was either not ready to receive funding or doomed.

 ### What are you trying to do?
 Articulate your objectives using absolutely no jargon.
 We are building a tool for use by biologists to assist in the preparation of